nsmithuk/lrucache/README.md

-# Least Recently Used Cache, written in Go
+# Least Recently Used cache, written in Go

 A simple thread-safe LRU cache, written in go.
 The cache's cap is based on the number of bytes stored within it, as opposed to the number of items.